Family Law Lawyers Offering Mediation Services in Toronto

 - Select the Right Mediator.
 Both parties should identify a few qualified and accredited mediators and ask questions to determine their training, expertise, fees, availability, and mediation style.
 This will help you find the mediator that will best suit your needs and prevent any unpleasant surprises once the process has begun.

-- Obtain independent legal advice (ILA): Mediators are there to guide you and your former spouse through the process of coming to terms in a separation or divorce.
+- Obtain Independent Legal Advice (ILA): Mediators are there to guide you and your former spouse through the process of coming to terms in a separation or divorce.
 They are an independent party acting in the role of facilitator and will not provide legal advice to either party.
 For this reason, it is important to obtain legal advice from an experienced family law lawyer to ensure your rights are protected.
-You can also choose to have a lawyer represent you throughout the process if you wish.
+You can also choose to have a lawyer represent you throughout the mediation process, if you wish.

 - Identify Your Priorities: Make a list of each issue to be determined, and what you hope to achieve with respect to each one.
 This will help to ensure that you don’t lose sight of what is important to you and that no questions are left unanswered.